Q: I just realized the deadline was today for the Rocket Grant proposals. Is there any flexibility in the deadline?

 Q: Will everyone who turned in a grant be notified of the jury’s decision, or just the winners?
 Will they be notified by phone or email?

 A: Everyone who submits an application will be notified by email, whether they are selected to receive an award or not.

 Q: How can I go about retrieving my printed work samples?

 A: If you would like any hard copy materials to be returned to you, you must include a self-addressed, stamped envelope when submitting them.
 In all cases, you should NOT send original or one-of-a-kind materials

 Q: The application materials say “For websites you wish to be viewed as work samples, please submit a list of URLs”.
 Does this mean you will view video works on websites, or are you looking for examples of websites the artist has built?

-A: We encourage you to submit video work on a website, but ask you to be specific about what you want the selection panel to look at.
+A: We do encourage you to submit video work that has been uploaded to a website, but we ask you to be specific about what you want the selection panel to look at.
 Please note that the same time constraints apply as for all time-based work samples (three minutes).
 This work sample category would also be open to websites that show information about an individual or group’s activities, or that are stand-alone artworks.
 You should be aware that panelists will not have time to review such sites in depth, so you might consider directing their attention to particular features.

 Q: If my time-based work samples are too long, will the first 3 minutes be what is considered?

 A: Yes, and you should consider the impact of not meeting the requested parameters.
 This tends to make your application look rushed and unprofessional.
 We encourage you to prepare a 3-minute work sample edited for this application.

 Q: I am uploading video prepared on my Windows machine.
 Could you check to see if it works on a Mac?